What Foxconn Means For The Great Lakes Compact

 "If you do this for Foxconn, the next company that's going to come in is going to ask for the same thing," Dickert said.

-Editor's note: This article was updated to clarify the terms of the Great Lake Compact.
+Editor's note: This article was updated to clarify the terms of the Great Lake Compact, and corrected to note that projected water use by an electronics manufacturing facility could reach 60,000 cubic meters per day.